-Consider a Lefschetz pencil $C_{[\lambda:\mu]}:=\{ \lambda s_{0}+\mu s_{\infty}=0 \}_{[\lambda:\mu] \in \CPone}$ on $\CPtwo$, generated by sections of $\mathcal{O}_{\CPtwo}(2)$ denoted by $s_0$ and $s_{\infty}$.
-In a generic family of conics, the curves intersect in a common set of four points, the base locus $B=\{ s_0=0=s_{\infty} \}$.
-Generically, there are three singular curves in such a family, any of which has one singularity which is at most an ordinary double point.
-Each singular conic is composed by two lines in $\CPtwo$ containing two of the base points each; three such configurations can arise (the number of critical fibres is given by the formula \eqref{eulerpencil}).
-The three associated vanishing cycles are the classes of circles which collapse to the intersection of the two lines in each singular conic.
+One can check that each singular conic is composed by two lines in $\CPtwo$ containing two of the base points each; three such configurations can arise (the number of critical fibres can also be checked with the formula \eqref{eulerpencil}).
+For a basis of vanishing paths, the three associated vanishing cycles are the classes of circles which collapse to the intersection of the two lines in each singular conic.
 Hence, each vanishing cycle in a smooth fibre is represented by a loop encircling two points of the base locus (see Figure \ref{fibre}).

 Let $[z_0:z_1:z_2]$ be homogeneous coordinates on $\CPtwo$.
 There is a rational map sending each point to the hyperplane in $\CPtwo$ containing it.
 By removing one of the smooth fibres, for example $\Sigma_{\infty}:=s_{\infty}^{-1}(0)$, we obtain a well defined map This defines a Lefschetz fibration whose fibres are $2$-spheres with four punctures (the base locus $B$ has been removed in the process) and base $\C$.